-Actim is developing three SARS-CoV-2 tests to detect COVID-19 infection to help restrict the pandemic:
+Actim is developing SARS-CoV-2 tests to detect COVID-19 infection to help restrict the pandemic:

 Efficient mass testing of recent COVID-19 infection

-The Actim ELISA SARS-CoV-2 IgG/IgM test is a serological antibody detection test that detects recent COVID-19 infection by recognizing the IgG and IgM antibodies produced by the immune system which are specific to the SARS-CoV-2 virus.
+The Actim ELISA SARS-CoV-2 IgG test is a serological antibody detection test that detects recent COVID-19 infection by recognizing the IgG antibodies produced by the immune system which are specific to the SARS-CoV-2 virus.

 The ELISA (enzyme-linked immunosorbent assay) test is based on the attachment of antibodies from a sample of venous blood serum to antigens on a test plate.
 Dozens of samples can be tested at once, making mass testing fast and efficient.
 The results, ready in hours, indicate the level of SARS-CoV-2 antibodies in the sample.

-The test plates and reagents are developed and produced in Finland and the first batches will be available for testing in August 2020.
+The test plates and reagents are developed and produced in Finland.

 Actim SARS-CoV-2 test is a virus antigen detection rapid test to diagnose a current COVID-19 infection on the spot.

-The test is developed and produced in Finland and the first batches will be available for testing in September 2020.
+The test is developed and produced in Finland.

 The serological tests detect past COVID-19 infections by recognizing SARS-CoV-2 specific immunoglobulins (IgG or/and IgM) produced by the immune system approximately 2–3 weeks after the onset of the infection.